 Babies love to bang their toys, so you might as well let their banging be beautiful music!
 Babies love cause and effect musical instruments, that create a sound or experience.

 Using only a simple action, like touching a button or shaking their hand they have success.
 Musical instruments babies love include shakers, maracas, and light-up pianos.

-Don't think your infant play mat or activity gym can not be utilized any longer when your baby begins to sit on their own and crawl.
+Think your infant play mat or activity gym cannot be utilized any longer when your baby begins to sit on their own and crawl.
 Many activity gyms have sides that transform these great toys into tunnels or interactive play stations for children who are sitting and beginning to explore by crawling.